 "Being There": It's important that you attend all sessions.
 Life emergencies occur, but if these should prevent you from attending a session, please contact me before class so we can discuss how the material will be made up.
-Class sessions are available through video on demand.
+Recordings of class sessions will be available through Learn.